iMicknl/search-ui-azure-connector/README.md

 This connector supports the configuration possibilities of Search UI for filters, facets, autocomplete and suggestions.
 Specific Azure Cognitive Search configuration possibilities are documented below.

-### Choose suggester
+### Set custom suggester

-By default, the connector will use `sg` as the suggester name for autocomplete and suggestions.
-If you want to specify a custom [suggester](https://docs.microsoft.com/en-us/azure/search/index-add-suggesters), you can add it to your `results` and `suggestions` config.
+By default, the connector uses `sg` as the suggester name for autocomplete and suggestions.
+If you want to specify a custom [suggester](https://docs.microsoft.com/en-us/azure/search/index-add-suggesters) name, add the `suggester` property to the `results` and/or `suggestions` config.

 ```json
 {